Welcome to Alcovy Judicial Circuit

 Important Court Information and Closure Dates

-The Judge Horace J. Johnson, Jr. Judicial Center in Newton County and the Walton County Government Building in Walton County will be closed on Friday, March 29, 2024, in observance of Good Friday.
-For other holiday/closing dates, see Calendars/General.
+The Judge Horace J. Johnson, Jr. Judicial Center in Newton County and the Walton County Government Building in Walton County will be closed on Monday, November 11, 2024, in observance of Veterans Day.
+Thank you to all who have served and are serving in the United States Armed Forces.

-Effective October 6, 2023 – Order Regarding Electronic Recording and Use of Cell Phones in the Judge Horace J. Johnson, Jr., Judicial Center
+Effective October 6, 2023 – Order Regarding Electronic Recording and Use of Cell Phones in the Judge Horace J. Johnson, Jr. Judicial Center

 Effective October 6, 2023 – Pursuant to Uniform Superior Court Rule 22, electronic recording shall not take place in any courtroom of the Judge Horace J. Johnson, Jr., Judicial Center unless permission is granted by the judge in that courtroom.
 See the link below for Rule 22 and Request to Record Proceedings.